mkuznets/pyvk/README.rst

 .. _API token: https://new.vk.com/dev/access_token

-One can also directly specify an API token obtained somewhere else:
+One can also directly specify an API token obtained elsewhere:

 .. code-block:: python